Here's my collection of small programs I wrote, mostly command-line for Win32 and DOS.

 I mostly use this to correct ÄÖÜ and ß in textfiles written on my Olivetti M10.

-Now this is more like a package for an simplistic Win32 Shellextension but it comes with one super tiny program that has like 32 effective lines of C code which just rediects a COM port to STDOUT but strips out CR (0x0D) and terminates at EOF (0x1A).
+Now this is more like a package for an simplistic WinNT Shellextension but it comes with one super tiny program that has like 32 effective lines of C code which just rediects a COM port to STDOUT but strips out CR (0x0D) and terminates at EOF (0x1A).
+Support for Win9x will be available soon.

 This adds handy functions to the Windows Explorer contextmenu for easy and simple textfile transfer from Model T Laptops over serial.